 (a) Details of Vehicle Parking and Access - Describe the number and size (dimensions) of all existing and proposed off-street parking spaces, and driveways/approaches on site (or N/A if not applicable).
 (Indicate locations of same on a scaled PLOT PLAN.) (b) Loading Areas - Is a dedicated loading space/area proposed? ☐ No ☐ Yes If yes, please specify: (Indicate locations of same and building loading doors on a scaled PLOT PLAN.) (c) Drive-through Uses - For a commercial use, does the proposed development include a drive-through component which requires a dedicated vehicle-stacking lane? ☐ No ☐ Yes If yes, please specify: (Indicate locations of same on a scaled PLOT PLAN.)
-(6) Servicing Details Please indicate if the proposed development will require water and sewer for the following (check all that may apply): ☐ Washroom/kitchen type facilities for staff ☐ Washroom/ food service facilities for the public ☐ Car/truck wash □ Processing/manufacturing process □ Food processing □ Other: \square No water or sewer services proposed for development (i.e. use entails dry storage, warehousing, etc.) 2.
+(6) Servicing Details Please indicate if the proposed development will require water and sewer for the following (check all that may apply) $\square$ Washroom/kitchen type facilities for staff $\square$ Washroom/ food service facilities for the public $\square$ Car/truck wash □ Processing/manufacturing process □ Food processing □ Other: $\square$ No water or sewer services proposed for development (i.e. use entails dry storage, warehousing, etc.) 2.
 DECLARATION of APPLICANT/OWNER The information given on this form is full and complete and is, to the best of my knowledge, a true statement of the facts in relation to the application for a commercial/industrial development.
 I also consent to an authorized person designated by the municipality to enter upon the subject land and buildings for the purpose of an inspection during the processing of this application.
 IMPORTANT: This information may also be shared with appropriate government/other agencies and may also be kept on file by those agencies.
 The application and related file contents will become available to the public and are subject to the provisions of the Freedom of Information and Protection of Privacy Act (FOIP).
-Date: Applicant's Signature: Registered Owner's Signature:(if different from applicant) NOTE: This Form A2 is supplementary and is in conjunction with a completed Form A: Development Permit Application.
+Date: Applicant's Signature: Registered Owner's Signature: NOTE: This Form A2 is supplementary and is in conjunction with a completed Form A. Davidenment Permit Application This Form A2 is supplementary and is in conjunction with a completed Form A: Development Permit Application.
 Refer to Bylaw No. 24-007, Parts 4 and 5 for specific regulations and standards of development.